 History of the Club

 The Camera Club of Oak Ridge was founded in 1947 and has been continuously active since then.
 The photo above shows the new club officers for 1947.
-The photo was taken by Ed Westcott (3233-2 DOE) in Oak Ridge, TN.
+The 1947 photo above was taken by Ed Westcott (3233-2 DOE).

 Yvonne Dalschen, the (2016) President of CCOR spent over a year searching

 the local library and newspapers for clippings, notices, and photos and created

 a 66 page, 20MB PDF document detailing CCOR's past history.
 It is available for your

 enjoyment in CCOR's online library along with associated photos and newspaper articles